Free Shipping on all orders over $150

 menopause-and-dehydration

-And water helps many of the body’s key functions including – as mentioned above – digestion, elimination, energy, brain function and your detoxification pathways.
+But back to good ole’ H20, water helps many of the body’s key functions including – as mentioned above – gut health, poop and pee, energy, brain function and your detox pathways.
 In addition, it can help lubricate your joints and tissues.
 This can be especially helpful because as estrogen leaves the ovarian building they naturally become less ‘juicy’ and can be painful.
+But you might know that already via lived experience?

-Couple that with diminished natural hydration levels and you’ve got a strong case for ensuring you sup your H2O on the regular.
+Couple that with the lower NMF’s and you’ve got a strong case for ensuring you sup your H2O on the regular.

 Your body literally depends on water!

-Plain, old-fashioned water (preferably spring) or high water content foods such as fresh fruit and veg.
+Plain, old-fashioned water (preferably spring or filtered) or high water content foods such as fresh fruit and veg.

 How much water do you need to avoid menopause and dehydration?